aws-samples/redshift-immersionday-labs/lab3/README.md

 Note: You can apply compression encodings to columns in tables automatically when using the COPY command into an empty table.
 However, in this lab we will analyze and apply compression manually after data has been loaded to demonstrate the performance gains of using correct compression.

-1. Create the customer table using the default settings, only specifying DISTKEY and SORTKEY to the customer key.
+1. Create the customer table using the default settings, only specifying DISTKEY to the customer key.
 ```
 CREATE TABLE customer_v1 (
-  c_custkey int8 NOT NULL DISTKEY SORTKEY PRIMARY KEY      ,
+  c_custkey int8 NOT NULL PRIMARY KEY                      ,
   c_name varchar(25) NOT NULL                              ,
   c_address varchar(40) NOT NULL                           ,
   c_nationkey int4 NOT NULL REFERENCES nation(n_nationkey) ,